Dice-Sensei/spselit-javascript/12-DOM.md

 All these nodes can be be manipulated from **Javascript**.
 Not just editing current but also adding and removing them.

+Script which contains code for manipulating DOM has to be registered on bottom of `<body>` so that elements to manipulate already exists.

 Note: Manipulation of DOM is resource intensive and many frameworks either manipulate virtual version and then swap it or batch changes to it.

 ## Selecting values